On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 The formula for the multiplication in $T$ implies that $T_{I}$ is an equivariant sub bimodule of $T$, and that the association $I\mapsto T_{I}$ is an inclusion preserving function from the set of ideals in $\nat^{J}$ to the set of sub-bimodules of $T$.
 For a more general and systematic discussion see \S\ref{sec:monomial-ideals}.

-\begin{eg} The monomial ideal corresponding to the set $I$ of all non-zero elements of $\nat^{J}$ is the augmentation ideal--the fiber of the map $T\to S^{0}$.
-It is convenient to denote this $T$ bi-module as $(G\cdot\gbar{x}_{1}, G\cdot\gbar{x}_{2},\dots )$.
+\begin{eg} The monomial ideal corresponding to the set $I$ of all non-zero elements of $\nat^{J}$ is the augmentation ideal (up to homotopy it is the fiber of the map $T\to S^{0}$).
+It is convenient to denote this $T$ bimodule as $(G\cdot\gbar{x}_{1}, G\cdot\gbar{x}_{2},\dots )$.
 More generally, for an integer $n>0$ the set $nI = I+\cdots+I$ of $n$-fold sums of elements of $I$ is a monoid ideal.
 It corresponds to the monomial ideal given by the $n^{\text{th}}$ power of the augmentation ideal. \end{eg}

 \begin{eg} Let $\dim:\nat^{J}\to \nat$ be the function given by

 If for all $i$, $\dim V_{i}>0$, then the set $\{f\mid \dim f\ge d\}$ is a monoid ideal in $\nat^{J}$ and corresponds to the monomial ideal $M\subset T$ consisting the wedge of spheres of dimension greater than $d$.
 The quotient bimodule $M_{d}/M_{d-1}$ can be identified with the indexed coproduct